Founded in 2007: Find Answers in 2,000+ Posts

-Amidst the global concern surrounding COVID-19 in the year 2020, a tragic incident unfolded in the rural village of Kafaba, in East Gonja, within the Savannah Region of Ghana.
-In the shadows of this small village, the horrifying torture of an accused witch, Akuah Denteh, was captured on video, capturing the world's attention as it circulated virally across continents.
+In 2020, amidst the global concern over COVID-19, a tragic incident occurred in the rural village of Kafaba, located in East Gonja within the Savannah Region of Ghana.
+In this small village, the horrific torture of an accused witch named Akuah Denteh was recorded on video, which quickly gained worldwide attention as it spread virally across continents.

 The Tragic Witch Trial of Akuah Denteh in Ghana